Paekākāriki.NZ

 Lending a hand to neighbours – helping out neighbours who are less able or don’t want to check and reset traps.

-Join the Predator Free Paekākāriki team – we can always do with a hand with checking trap lines, occasionally building traps etc. Please email us if you are interested.
+Join the Predator Free Paekākāriki team – we can always do with a hand with checking trap lines, occasionally building traps etc. Please email us at [email protected] if you are interested.

 Join our local village predator free Facebook page to connect with other local trappers who can provide tips and advice.